garden-io/garden/docs/reference/template-strings.md

 ## Project configuration context

-The following keys are available in any template strings within project definitions in `garden.yml` config files (see the [Provider](#provider-configuration-context) section below for additional keys available when configuring `providers`):
+The following keys are available in any template strings within project definitions in `garden.yml` config files, except the `name` field (which cannot be templated).
+See the [Provider](#provider-configuration-context) section below for additional keys available when configuring `providers`:

 ### `${local.*}`